-• Manufacture of Wood and paper products and printing and reproduction of recorded media (Table 5.4).
-This subsector has reported increases in the last four quarters.
+• Other manufacturing (Table 5.4).
+This subsector has reported increases in the last five quarters.

-&lt;sup>8 Please note that estimates at subsector level can fluctuate due to sampling variability and also due to businesses moving industrial classification.
+8 Please note that estimates at subsector level can fluctuate due to sampling variability and also due to businesses moving industrial classification.

 4 Background notes